-- Identify and recommend to the Board, nominees to serve on the Board. - Monitor the independence of directors of the Board and Board Committees. - Oversees the Board and Board Committees annual evaluation process. - Develop and oversees compliance with the Company's corporate governance functions, including the procedures for compliance with significant applicable legal, ethical and regulatory requirements that impact corporate governance. - Review and makes recommendations to the Board with respect to the Company's corporate governance practices. - · CEO succession planning. - Senior Management succession planning.
+- Identify and recommend to the Board, nominees to serve on the Board. - Monitor the independence of directors of the Board and Board Committees. - Oversees the Board and Board Committees annual evaluation process. - Develop and oversees compliance with the Company's corporate governance functions, including the procedures for compliance with significant applicable legal, ethical and regulatory requirements that impact corporate governance. - Review and makes recommendations to the Board with respect to the Company's corporate governance practices. - CEO succession planning. - Senior Management succession planning.

-The Nominating and Corporate Governance Committee considers and makes recommendations to the Board regarding any stockholder recommendations for candidates to serve on the Board.
 Our Bylaws contain provisions that address the process by which a stockholder may nominate an individual to stand for election to the Board.
 In order to nominate a candidate for director, a stockholder must give timely notice in writing to our Secretary and otherwise comply with the provisions of our Bylaws.
 To be timely, a stockholder's notice to our Secretary must be delivered to or mailed and received at our principal executive offices, in the case of an annual meeting, not later than the close of business on the 120th day, nor earlier than the close of business on the 150th day, prior to the anniversary date on which we first mailed our Proxy Statement to stockholders in connection with the immediately preceding annual meeting.
 If no annual meeting was held in the previous year or the annual meeting is called for a date that is not within 25 days before or after such anniversary date, notice by the stockholder to be timely must be so received not later than the close of business the 10th day following the day on which such notice of the date of the meeting was mailed or public disclosure of the date of the meeting was made, whichever occurs first.
-In the case of a special meeting of stockholders called for the purpose of electing directors, notice must be delivered to or mailed and received not later than the close of business on the 10th day following the day on which notice of the date of the special meeting was mailed or public disclosure of the date of the special meeting was made, whichever occurs first.
+In the case of a special meeting of stockholders called for the purpose of electing directors, notice must be delivered to or mailed and received not later than the close of business on the 10th day following the day on which notice of the date of the special meeting was made, whichever occurs first.